wildcs/oh3_compiled-addons/README.md

 [![buymeacoffee](doc/buymeacoffee.png)](https://www.buymeacoffee.com/wildcs)

 ## Changelog:
-#### 2023-09-20 Preparation for KLAP Protocol:
+#### 2023-09-25 KLAP Protocol-integration:
-completely new core code becaus of protocol change for some devices. preparation for new klap protocol
+completely new core code because of protocol change for some devices. new klap protocol integration
    T310 and T315 Wheather-Sensors supported
+   ***!!!
+Known issues:***

-   !!!
-Known issues:  P300 Socket-Strip not integrated"
+   * P300 Socket-Strip not integrated
+   * Protocol has to be selected manually in advanced settings

 #### 2023-08-23 Update Snapshot 4.1.0 version:
 uploaded snapshot 4.1.0 version with new features: